The wait is over! The Duke and Duchess of Sussex welcomed a royally amazing addition to the family Monday morning.

 Prince Harry and Meghan, Duchess of Sussex, are now the proud parents of a 7-pound, 3-ounce baby boy whose name remains a mystery — but that's not the only question mark surrounding their new bundle of joy.

-But whether that baby officially get to be called a prince or princess is uncertain at this point because of a century-old rule related to royal hierarchy.
+Whether Baby Sussex officially gets to be called a prince or not is uncertain at this point, because of a century-old rule related to royal hierarchy.

-“Actually, they’re not entitled to be ‘princes’ and ‘princesses’ unless the queen steps in and gives them that title officially,” Camilla Tominey, associate editor of the Daily Telegraph, said Monday on TODAY.
+“Actually, they’re not entitled to be ‘princes’ and ‘princesses’ unless the queen steps in and gives them that title officially,” Camilla Tominey, associate editor of the Daily Telegraph, told TODAY back in October.

-That means it’s possible that the new royal baby may be born with a title that doesn’t reflect Prince Harry’s, nor the family name and heritage.
+That means it’s possible that the new royal baby may end up with a title that doesn’t reflect Prince Harry’s, nor the family name and heritage.

-“If it is a boy, it might be the Earl of Dumbarton, which sounds a bit weird because it’s obviously not the same as Windsor or Wales for Prince Harry, but that’s because he’s far down the succession line now after the Cambridge children were born,” Tominey said.
+“If it is a boy, it might be the Earl of Dumbarton, which sounds a bit weird because it’s obviously not the same as Windsor or Wales for Prince Harry, but that’s because he’s far down the succession line now after the Cambridge children were born,” Tominey said at the time.

 The Cambridge children, of course, are the three youngsters belonging to Harry’s brother, Prince William, who is also known as the Duke of Cambridge.
 William is the second in line to the British throne, after his father, Prince Charles.
-After William, his children are the next in line of succession: Prince George, 5, Princess Charlotte, 3, and Prince Louis, who was born in April.
+After William, his children are the next in line of succession: Prince George, 5, Princess Charlotte, 4, and Prince Louis, 1.

-But the Elizabeth revised the rule in December 2012 so that all of William's children would carry the title of prince or princess.
+But the queen revised the rule in December 2012 so that all of William's children would carry the title of prince or princess.